SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 `chrom_names_dict` which contains as keys roman numerals for the chromosome and the values are the chromosome names as are present in the bed file
 `chrom_start_line_dict` containing the lines where the chromosomes start in the bed file as values and the keys are roman numerals representing the chromosomes
 `chrom_end_line_dict` containing the lines where the chromosomes end in the bed file as values and the keys are roman numerals representing the chromosomes

+This can be useful when only a specific chromosome is required, that not the entire file needs to be searched, but rather a range of lines in the bed and wig files can be read where the specified chromosome occurs.

 The input of this function is a required path to a bed file.